 Kauffman’s answer to your chicken coop needs.
 A backyard chicken coop designed for approximately 10 to 30 chickens.

-What features make the Chicken Coop hen house a fit?
+What are the features of the Chicken Coop hen house?

 What does a Chicken Coop hen house cost?